MicrosoftDocs/dynamics365smb-docs/business-central/SRB/sales/credit-memo-cancellation.md

 ---
 title: Credit memos and cancellation
-description: You can use items in subscription and recurring billing.
+description: You can use credit memos in subscription billing.
 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: bholtorf